rkalendar/TotalRepeats/README.md

 RepeatMasker relies on a curated library (Repbase/Dfam) and performs homology-based detection — it can only find repeats represented in its database.
 TotalRepeats works *de novo*, detecting all repeated sequences regardless of prior annotation.
 The two tools are complementary: use TotalRepeats for comprehensive discovery and RepeatMasker for precise classification.
 The `-maskscomp` option lets you compare their outputs directly.

 **Q: Can I process multiple genomes at once?**
 Yes.
 Point TotalRepeats at a directory containing FASTA files, and it will process all of them.
-Add `-combine` (or `-combine2` / `-combinemask`) for synchronized cross-genome repeat clustering — each of these produces a per-file report and image for every input, a combined report and image, and a pangenome report (core / accessory / unique families plus a presence/absence matrix).
+Add `-collate` (or `-joint` / `-combinemask`) for synchronized cross-genome repeat clustering — each of these produces a per-file report and image for every input, a combined report and image, and a pangenome report (core / accessory / unique families plus a presence/absence matrix).
 See [Comparing the comparative modes](#comparing-the-comparative-modes).

 **Q: What is the maximum genome size TotalRepeats can handle?**
 TotalRepeats has been tested on genomes exceeding 20 Gb (e.g., *Pleurodeles waltl*).
 A single sequence (one FASTA record) is capped at 2 GB by Java's array/`String` limit, but in the comparative modes the *combined* size across files is not — those modes concatenate virtually and use 64-bit coordinates.
 The practical limiting factor is available RAM, so allocate sufficient heap via `-Xms` / `-Xmx`.

-**Q: My `-combine` run crashed with `Requested string length exceeds VM limit` — is that fixed?**
+**Q: My `-collate` run crashed with `Requested string length exceeds VM limit` — is that fixed?**
 Yes.
 That error came from concatenating all inputs into one string, which Java caps at ~2.1 GB.
-The comparative modes (`-combine`, `-combine2`, `-combinemask`) now build the concatenation virtually and address it with 64-bit coordinates, so the combined analysis runs at pangenome scale.
+The comparative modes (`-collate`, `-joint`, `-combinemask`) now build the concatenation virtually and address it with 64-bit coordinates, so the combined analysis runs at pangenome scale.
 Any remaining memory issue would be an ordinary heap `OutOfMemoryError` — raise `-Xmx`.

 **Q: Can I import results from other tools?**
 Yes.
 Use `-readmask` to import masked FASTA files from RepeatMasker or other tools, and `-readgff` to import GFF annotations for visualization.